Celforyon/vimmake/README.md

 ## MakeLog

-The command `:MakeLog` will open the last log file into the current buffer
+The command `:MakeLog` will open the last log file into the current buffer.

+## ProjectRoot function

+The function `ProjectRoot` can be used to get the project root directory as calculated by vimmake.